julianandrews/sgf-render/README.md

   -V, --version                    Print version
 ```

-If `FILE` isn't provided, `sgf-render` will read from stdin.
-If `--outfile`
-isn't provided `sgf-render` will print the resulting SVG to stdout.

 ### Node selection and the Query command

 Node numbers can be selected with the `--node-number` flag.
 For a simple
-SGF, `--node-number` and move number will usually line up since
+SGF, `--node-number` and move number will usually line up since conventionally
-conventionally SGF files have no moves in the root (`0`) node.
+SGF files have no moves in the root node.

 Variations can be selected with the `--variation` flag, and are numbered in
 depth-first traversal order.
 You can print a diagram of variations and their